L13/vscode-diff/README.md

 * Mouse and keyboard support for selecting items in the list.
 * Search for pathnames to filter diff result.
 * Save your favorite diffs and start a comparison immediately.
-* Supports predefined variables for dynamic pathnames.
+* Use predefined variables for dynamic pathnames.
 * Provides logging and stats for the current diff.
-* See the diffs on a mini map.
+* Get a quick overview with the navigator of the current diff.

 Select a folder with the dialog, swap the paths and compare two files or folders.